alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

 - Fans
 - Basic character asset and tileset (Mohammadjavad Sami)

+### Deadline 3 - 30th November 2023 ###

+- Implement checkpoints (Sara Merengo)
+- Implement moving and falling obstacles, with and without trigger (Alessandro Ricci)
+- Design a small tutorial-like level (Alessandro Ricci)
+- Design a level containing only the jump action and no other mechanic or world elements except for limited use of spikes / death zones (Sara Merengo, Alessandro Ricci, Emanuele Santoro, Andrea Sanguineti)
+- Design a level containing only the jump and one additional action of choice (Sara Merengo, Alessandro Ricci, Emanuele Santoro, Andrea Sanguineti)
+- Implement a way to disable actions for early levels (Emanuele Santoro)
+- Assets for spikes and heated platforms (Mohammadjavad Sami)

 ## Implementation details ##

 This section is meant for the programmers to keep track of implementation details.